If you think your feline companion may have a tapeworm infection, don’t panic—cat tapeworm treatment is available.

-They’re one of the few parasites pet owners can see with the naked eye.
-Fortunately, it’s easy to get rid of tapeworms in cats with deworming medications from a veterinarian.
+Tapeworms are one of the few parasites pet owners can see with the naked eye.
+Fortunately, it’s easy to get rid of them with deworming medications from a veterinarian.

 Tapeworms in cats are parasites that settle in the small intestine.
 They reproduce by attaching themselves to the gut and breaking into a series of segments.

 These segments contain eggs, which are then passed out with the feces.